kd-s-t/fair-split/README.md

 **Coming in Regional Round:**
 - 🔄 Withdrawal support (SEI)
 - 🔄 AI Assistant for withdrawal
+- 🔄 Sei and ckBTC fee will show up in summary
-- 🔄 More, soon
+- 🔄 and so much more...

 ### Global Round Demo
 **Coming in Global Round:**
 - 🔄 Advanced analytics dashboard
 - 🔄 Own API for third-party integrations and documentation
-- 🔄 More, soon
+- 🔄 and so much more...

+---

 ## Quick Start
 ```bash